standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 breakfast, Burgess,” said Herrick.
 “Take your seat at the table, I beg of you.”

-{15}“Oh no, Mr. Herrick.
+“Oh no, Mr. Herrick.
 I shall like to...take my part with you as usual, thank you.
 It matters very little to me what time I breakfast.
 Often I am out of doors for an hour or two before.
 I have very